-- Finding out more about how the world works. - Developing your knowledge of medical and industrial oriented areas of immunology. - Studying practical methods relevant to immunology and medical microbiology. - Understanding how current knowledge in immunobiology depends on study at many levels: humans, cells, molecules, other organisms etc. - Improving your scientific skills of logical argument and analysis
+- Finding out more about how the world works. - Developing your knowledge of medically oriented areas of Microbiology. - Studying practical methods relevant to medical and clinical microbiology. - Understanding how current knowledge in microbiology depends on study at many levels: humans, cells, other organisms as well as the micro-organisms themselves. - Improving your scientific skills of logical argument and analysis